 Individual advice on RDM is available.

-Heather Lawler or Beverley Jones, the University’s Research Data Officers, are available for consultation on Data Management Plans, dataset deposition and to arrange individual or group RDM training.
-Email Heather or Bev: researchdata at warwick dot ac dot uk.
+Heather Lawler, the University’s Research Data Officer, is available for consultation on Data Management Plans, dataset deposition and to arrange individual or group RDM training.
+Email Heather: researchdata at warwick dot ac dot uk.

 Profiles: Research support